carolynvs/cfp/cfp/2019-kubecon-us-cnab-use-cases.md

 In between code reviews, Carolyn enjoys hauling her cookies around the world to share her love of open-source, containers, and excessive emoji. 🌈 ✨

+### Outline

+If you can deploy your cloud native app without any cloud infrastructure or hosted services, is it really cloud native? 😂